 One of the first things I tell them is not to think of the divorce or the separation as an event, but rather to view the separation as just the first in a long series of life-changing events their children will experience.
 Following is a list of some of the major events that many children experience following their parents’ initial separation:

-Going back & forth & dealing with possessions at each house
+2. Going back and forth, and dealing with possessions at each house

 Am I putting my child’s needs first?

 Am I doing ___________ because this is what’s best for my child?

 for vengeance against my ex-spouse?

 to have rigid equality (i.e., a strict “50-50” arrangement)

 have an argument in front of her?

 insist that she keep anything that I bought her at my house?

 refuse to let her go to a special event because of “our time”?